-A decree from Caesar Augustus to register everyone in their hometown forces Mary to walk or ride a donkey for 100 miles in her last month of pregnancy.
-The highways are crowded.
+A degree from Caesar Augustus to register in your hometown to pay taxes forces Mary to walk or ride a donkey for 100 miles in her last month of pregnancy.
+The highways are too crowded.
 There's no room in the inn.